jschultz38/degenbot/README.md

 # Testing
 Currently, this bot makes quite a few requests to websites with a big list of teams, so sometimes it gets rate limited.
-In order to make testing smoother, there is a TEST_MODE which doesn't make any requests to websites.
-Instead, I have saved a sample KHL HTML txt in samples/ that I read from.
+In order to make testing smoother, there is a TEST_MODE which doesn't make any requests to websites and instead reads from a sample KHL HTML txt in samples/.
 To use this, set `TEST_MODE=True` in globals.py and test with `!schedule jarrett` (or your favorite command).

 # Questions
-If you have any questions, feel free to message jschzultz38
+If you have any questions, feel free to message jschultz38